shelojara/statspout/README.md

 Where:
 - `interval`: seconds between each stat, in seconds.
 Minimum is 1 second.
 Default is `5`.
-- `repository`: which repository to use (they're listed in the Supported Repositories list, in square brackets) each repository will bound different options.
+- `repository`: which repository to use (they're listed in the Supported Repositories list, in special font) each repository will bound different options.
 Default is `stdout`.

 ## Specific Options